Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 Dolby recommends several standard locations for Atmos speakers, which you should always install in left and right pairs.

-The convention is that ceiling speakers are called top front, middle and rear – and the wall speakers are front, surround and rear height speakers.
+The convention is that ceiling speakers are called top front, middle and rear, and the wall speakers are front, surround and rear height speakers – although this varies depending on where you look.

 For example, here is the suggested layout for a 5.1.4 speaker system with in-ceiling speakers:

-Dolby suggests using top front left and right (TFL, TFR) and top rear left and right (TRL, TRR), with four overhead speakers.
-These should ideally be located around your listening position.
+Dolby suggests using the top front left and right (TFL, TFR) and top rear left and right (TRL, TRR), with four overhead speakers – ideally located around your listening position.

 However, if this isn’t convenient, you should change the locations to some of the other suggestions, like wall-mounted height speakers or Dolby Atmos-enabled upfiring modules.